retrack/exoscale-wordpress/README.md

 ### Start an instance

-Launch a new Ubuntu instance with the service offering you wish:
+Launch a new Ubuntu instance with the service offering you wish.
+Insert it in a security group or with firewall rules which enable port 80/http.

 ### User Data with Cloud-init